Follow:

 Construction Material Applications

-Cement additives require 0.1-0.2% calcium stearate for water resistance and flow improvement.
-Plaster formulations use 0.5-1% calcium carbonate, reducing water demand by 10-15%.
-Storage stability improves by 3-4 months under standard conditions.
+In construction, cement additives commonly incorporate 0.1-0.2% calcium stearate for enhanced water resistance and flow.
+Plaster formulations often utilize 0.5-1% calcium carbonate, which can reduce water demand by 10-15%.
+These treatments typically improve storage stability by 3-4 months under standard conditions.

-Each application requires specific agent selection and concentration adjustment based on environmental conditions and performance requirements.
-Regular quality testing helps maintain optimal performance and cost-efficiency.
+For each of these applications, precise agent selection and concentration adjustments are paramount, based on environmental conditions and specific performance requirements.
+Regular quality testing is crucial to maintain optimal performance and cost-efficiency.

 Evaluation and Selection Guide for Anti-Caking Agents